sysgears/grain/docs/latest.markdown

 ###Installation

-As Grain provided as a JAR dependency, it is shipped along with any Grain theme, no additional installation procedures required.
-You may start from downloading a [template theme](#) and building your website from there.
+As Grain is provided as a JAR dependency, it is shipped along with any Grain theme, no additional installation procedures required.
+You may start from downloading a template theme from [here](#) and start building your website.
 Also, if you are new to Grain, we recommend to check out the first officially supported Grain Octopress theme [here](#).
 It would give you good overview on how to efficiently use Grain features.

 ##Getting Started